 The biggest distinction between filing a lawsuit against an individual for a car accident and filing an uninsured/underinsured motorist claim (UM/UIM claim) against an insurance carrier is that the latter will be sent to arbitration for adjudication.
-Illinois law requires insurance companies to include arbitration clauses in all insurance contracts containing UM/UIM coverage (215 ILCS 5/143a).
+Illinois law requires insurance companies to include arbitration clauses in all insurance contracts containing UM coverage (215 ILCS 5/143a).
+Additionally, many insurance companies have arbitration clauses in their UIM insurance contracts.
 Illinois utilizes arbitration as a means of providing a more efficient means for those with a UM/UIM claim to have their case heard and have a just decision reached.
 Medical bills from a car accident add up quickly.
 The sooner a result can be obtained, the better.

 To initiate the arbitration, the insured’s counsel must send a written demand for arbitration to the insurance company.
 The demand for arbitration is akin to filing a lawsuit.
 The demand must be clearly stated and sent within the time specified by the insurance policy.
 The demand should include information about the insured and name the insured’s arbitrator.
 The Insurance company will then name their own arbitrator.
 Then, both arbitrators will select a third “neutral” arbitrator within forty-five days to complete the panel.
 If the third arbitrator is not selected within the allotted time, either party may request that the case be sent to the American Arbitration Association (AAA).
 Some insurance contracts provide that all UM/UIM arbitrations be sent to the AAA.
 When the AAA hears the arbitration, they may choose to use a single arbitrator, or a panel of three.